 Health Benefits –

-- It has been used as a pure blood tonic and for skin health.
+- It is pure blood tonic and helps in skin health.

 - As a brain tonic, it is said to aid intelligence and memory.

-- It is said to combat stress and depression, energize flagging mental powers, increase libido, ward off a nervous breakdown and improve reflexes.
+- In addition, it is said to combat stress and depression, energize flagging mental powers, increase libido, ward off a nervous breakdown and improve reflexes.

-- Gotu Kola can relieve high blood pressure
+- Likewise, Mandukaparni can relieve high blood pressure

-- It is used to treat rheumatism, blood diseases, congestive heart failure, urinary tract infections, venereal diseases, hepatitis and high blood pressure.
+- Moreover it, hHelps in treatment of rheumatism, blood diseases, congestive heart failure urinary tract infections, venereal diseases, hepatitis and high blood pressure

-- It is a mild diuretic that can help shrink swollen membranes and aid in the elimination of excess fluids.
+- As a matter of fact, it is a mild diuretic that can help shrink swollen membranes and aid in the elimination of excess fluids.